 It can take several months for the nail to grow back after surgery.
 Dressing and loose fitting, open shoes must be worn for some time.
 Occasionally the newly growing nail is the site of a recurrence, and then there is no solution other than to have the nail and the nail bed removed.
 Although this procedure provides a complete and permanent cure, the nail will never re-grow.

-What can we do to prevent recurrence of this condition?
+What can we do to prevent recurrence of ingrowing toenail?

 The following can be done in an attempt to prevent recurrence, but sometimes an ingrown nail just occurs again.
 Prevention can include the following: